Donald Trump Must Pardon His Family ‘As Evidence Of Their Crimes Emerge,’ Journalist Says

 Rula Jebreal, journalist and visiting professor at the University of Miami, claimed on Wednesday that Donald Trump must preemptively pardon his family amid increasing evidence of their purported crimes.
-Notably, she said that Trump and his family have sold out American national security to Crown Prince of Saudi Arabia Mohammed bin Salman and Deputy Supreme Commander of the United Arab Emirates Armed Forces Mohammed bin Zayed Al Nahyan.
+Notably, she said that Trump and his family have sold out American national security to Saudi Arabia Crown Prince Mohammed bin Salman and Deputy Supreme Commander of the United Arab Emirates Armed Forces Mohammed bin Zayed Al Nahyan.

 “This is why Trump must preemptively pardon his family, as evidence of their crimes emerge: US NATSEC has been sold to rich dictators MBS & MBZ, who Kushner & Trump protected, armed & advocated for, despite the UAE arming Al Qaeda in Yemen & paying Russian mercenaries in libya,” she tweeted.